section-engineering-education/engineering-education/content/articles/making-predictions-using-monte-carlo-simulation/index.md

 They opt for other techniques like the **forecast method**.

-Here are some reasons why one would prefer other method over Monte Carlo;
+Here are some reasons why one would prefer other method over Monte Carlo:

 1. **Unreliability** is the biggest issue with this method.